ComputersCalculateFast/Hexapawn/README.md

 The A.I. is based on a number of pre determined moves it can execute.
 Every such move is part of a Movebox.
 A Movebox is a collection of moves.
 There will be 24 Moveboxes.

+Here is an example of a [Movebox](https://user-images.githubusercontent.com/79159418/108111172-9f004d80-7094-11eb-8e76-f37f4fa032ed.png), behold my drawing skills!

+In this movebox are three possible moves for the Computer, green, orange and purple.
+One move will be randomly determined and executed.
+The twist to this is, that a move will be terminated from a movebox if the A.I. happens to lose.
+This means the A.I. will only use moves that it previously won with, or hasn't used before.

+A fitting movebox is chosen based on the current position of all pieces on the Board.